perllb/ctg-sc-cellplex-10x/README.md

 - Demux -> cellranger -> QC -> delivery
 - Supports CellPlex and RNA libraries sequenced on same flowcell.
 - CMO IDs used in `cellranger multi` must be specified in samplesheet.
 See `2.
 CMO specification` and `1.
 Samplesheet` sections below.
-- If antibody features are not in reference, a custom feature-ref csv can be created and specified with drivers -f tag.
-- Currently, BioLegend TotalSeq ADT A,B and C as well as TotalSeq HTO A are in references, located at `/projects/fs1/shared/references/cellranger_totalseq`.

 1. Edit your samplesheet to match the example samplesheet.
 See section `SampleSheet` below
 2. Edit the nextflow.config file to fit your project and system.